 So if that rascal Sledge had put the song on himself to fool me, it was too late.
 It had already set off a coincidence.

 A Couple Weeks Later:

 I've just come home from a coffee shop break after editing all this.
-Humpty the guitar repairman and I had never exchanged more than a nodded greeting before.
+Humpty the guitar repairman, who sat in the smoking room daily without smoking, had never exchanged more than a nodded greeting with me before.
 Today I sat at the table next to his and, without introducing himself, he told me this story:

 Humpty used to frequent another café just under a mile down the avenue.
 Every single day he'd come in for coffee, and every single day the cream pitcher would be empty.
 It didn't matter what time of day; someone had always just used the last of it.
 This went on daily for about a year.
 It became a running joke with the staff.
 Then one day it stopped and never happened again.
 It was always full from then on.
 Had I ever heard of such a thing?

 Maybe.
 It's now August 17, 2006, and the cream pitcher has been full every time I've used it since I wrote about it 2 weeks ago.
 You my imagined reader and I are the only ones who know about this.
 I haven’t even mentioned it to Humpty.